top of page

 • Learning how class works (following, watching, repeating, resting)

-• Beginner choreographies
+• Beginner combinations, no choreographies

 • Additional practice time is not required, but encouraged